sgpease-lgtm/Structured-Empathy-Framework/supporting/faq.md

 A: No. The Framework is intentionally iterative and will evolve as people use it, test it, and share what works.
 Please - we would value your own [contribution](contributing.md) as you review, use, exploit and develop your own practices based upon it.

+### Q: Is just AI slop?

+A: No!
+This is developed by humans based on research and experience.
+While AI will have been used to help build and format some of the site, its is always driven and carefully reviewed by humans.

 ### Q: How can I contribute?

 A: You can propose edits, suggest examples, raise issues, or share insights from your own practice.
 Contributions don’t need to be perfect — they just need to be thoughtful and constructive.
 You can understand how to contribute via the [contributions](contributing.md) page.